 ITR filing last date 2020-21

 The due date for filing income tax returns for any financial year is usually the same i.e – July 31.
-However, the ITR filing deadline for FY 2020-21 has been extended to December 31, 2021, in view of a different situation arising out due to COVID-19 Pandemic.
+However, the ITR filing deadline for FY 2020-21 has been extended to December 31, 2021, in view of a different situation arising due to the COVID-19 Pandemic.

 The following table gives the correct dates as per the current financial year: